Files

 What is Microsoft SharePoint?

-SharePoint is used as a secure place to store, organize, share, and access information across an organization in a web-based service.
-A key feature of SharePoint is lists that can be linked to other documents and edited simultaneously across the organization.
-There are many uses for SharePoint, but it is commonly used as an intranet site for documents shared internally for an organization.
+SharePoint is a web-based service that securely stores, organizes, shares, and provides access to information across an organization.
+A key feature of SharePoint is its lists, which can be linked to other documents and edited simultaneously across the organization.
+There are many uses for SharePoint, but it is commonly used as an intranet site for sharing internal documents.

 Requirements